G-Research/fasttrackml/benchmarks/README.md

 ## 3. Methodology
 For the implementation of the performance benchmarking we used [K6](https://k6.io) which is a developer load testing tool.
-We then used docker containers of 4 different applications, 2 variations of MLflow (sqlite and postgresql), and 2 variations of FastTrackML (sqlite and postgresql).
+We then used docker containers of 4 different applications: 2 variations of MLflow (sqlite and postgresql), and 2 variations of FastTrackML (sqlite and postgresql).